-Can be used to document citizenship for citizens born at home or abroad.
+Can be used to document citizenship for citizens born in the United States or abroad.

 For a noncitizen national, must be stamped "Noncitizen National."
-(Note that a passport issued by another country may be used to document U.S. permanent resident status if it has the endorsement "Processed for I-551" and has a currently valid expiration date.)
+(Note that a passport issued by another country may be used to document U.S. lawful permanent resident status if it has the endorsement "Processed for I-551" and has a currently valid expiration date.)